firebrandhq/silverstripe-hail/README.md

 #### Authorize Silverstripe to fetch from Hail:

 1. Go to hail.to and signin, then go to your Developer Settings (https://hail.to/app/user/applications) and create a new application (Add new button)
-2. Add you Hail Client ID and Client Secret to your .env file:
+2. Add the generated Hail Client ID and Client Secret to your .env file:

     ```
     HAIL_CLIENT_ID=[CLIENTID]